jessebuckmann/sample_preparation_module/Syllabus_2020.md

 You will explain your project to another group before the cohort meeting.
 During the meeting, that group will then have to explain your project to the rest of the cohort.

+### Deadlines
+Before the start of this Monday's meeting, you have to met your deadlines up to the point "committed report on context and theory".
+(Please update your issues!)

 #### Before the cohort meeting:

 + Explain your project to another group.